linode/terraform-provider-linode/website/docs/d/account.html.md

   Provides details about a Linode account.
 ---

-# Data Source: account
+# Data Source: linode\_account

-Provides information about a Linode account
+Provides information about a Linode account.

+This data source should not be used in conjuction with the `LINODE_DEBUG` option.
+See the [debugging notes](/docs/providers/linode/index.html#debugging) for more details.

 ## Example Usage